 The back locks automatically when you press it to the camera body at the latch side.

-Cocking and winding
+Setting and winding the shutter

 Rapid wind lever (8) has a dead stroke of about 15 deg. till the mechanism engages.
 (This makes for safety at series exposures.)
 Swivel lever (8) to the stop, move it back and release the camera by depressing the shutter release (3).
-Repeat the process and finish up by cocking the camera.
+Repeat the process and finish up by winding the camera.
 The automatic exposure counter (9) will now read exposure 1.

 (webmaster: All 35mm manual load camera lose 2 frames due to the loading system.
-Point and shoot and other models many not waste this "leader" and that's why they may get 2 or 3 extra shots from a roll)4www.butkus.org
+Point and shoot and other models many not waste this "leader" and that's why they may get 2 or 3 extra shots from a roll)

 Film speed setting